School STEM Program - Introduction

 There is a shortage of teachers, especially in STEM, making it hard for current staff to expand their skills.
 Teachers usually get only one or two days each year for professional development, limiting growth.
 To address this, EPK partners with Maker Mentors to provide in-class mentoring, allowing teachers to learn during lessons without missing school.
 Mentors and teachers deliver the Pinball Project Program together, detailed further on the Maker Mentor page.

-Teacher Support
+Teacher Support - DIY Schools

 WHERE can the Pinball Project STEM Program be run?